chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Restart
 ~~~~~~~~

-Check pointing is enabled since we need the output to rerun the DEM solver with the particles settled in the pipe.
-The check pointing occurs each 1.5 seconds, in case we need to stop and restart the loading simulation.
+Checkpointing is enabled since we need the output to rerun the DEM solver to settle the particles in the pipe.
+The checkpointing occurs each 1.5 seconds, in case we need to stop and restart the loading simulation.

 .. code-block:: text